Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Experimental Validation

 \section{Experimental Validation}

-In this section, we experimentally validate the theoretical passivity bounds and the haptic rendering performance of S(D)EA using a customized version of the single degree of freedom series elastic brake pedal presented in \cite{caliskan2018series,caliskan2020efficacy}.
-The series elastic brake pedal, presented in Figure~\ref{fig:breakpedal}, is actuated by a brushless DC motor equipped with a Hall-effect sensor and an optical encoder.
-The torque output of the motor is amplified with a gearbox and a capstan reduction featuring 1:10 and 1:3.95 transmission ratios, respectively.
-The series elastic element is implemented as an ideal spring through a compliant cross-flexure joint embedded into the capstan pulley.
-The deflections of the cross-flexure joint are measured through a linear encoder to estimate the interaction torques.
-All controllers are implemented in real-time at 1~kHz utilizing an industrial PC connected to an EtherCAT bus.
+In this section, we experimentally validate the theoretical passivity bounds and the haptic rendering performance of S(D)EA using a customized version of the SEA brake pedal presented in~\cite{caliskan2018series,caliskan2020efficacy}.
 To implement a series \emph{damped} elastic brake pedal, linear eddy current damping is added in parallel to the compliant element of the SEA brake pedal.
-In particular, permanent magnets arranged as a Halbach array to augment the magnetic field on the side of the array are placed to face an aluminum plate.
-The distance between the magnet array and aluminum plate is adjusted to control the level of viscous damping added to the system.
-When the magnets are removed, the SDEA brake pedal simplifies to the SEA brake pedal.
+In particular, permanent magnets arranged as a Halbach array to augment the magnetic field are placed to face an aluminum plate.
+The distance between the magnet array and the aluminum plate is adjusted to control the viscous damping added to the system.
+When the magnets are removed, the SDEA pedal simplifies to an SEA.
+A video of the SDEA pedal is available as the Multimedia Extension.